Evan-Meade/Stellar-Type-Neural-Networks/README.md

 Group: [Victoria Catlett](https://github.com/vcatlett), [Amanda Ehnis](https://github.com/anehnis), and [Evan Meade](https://github.com/Evan-Meade)

 Our project report is included in this repository as ```Report_Catlett_Ehnis_Meade.pdf```, which contains a full description of the projects and our sources.
+Essentially, this project explored the implementation of neural networks in MatLab using both built-in and custom methods.
+The networks were used to solve different astrophysical classification problems.

-This repository serves as an appendix to our report.
-All of the code in this directory was created in MatLab.
+This repository serves as an appendix to our report, containing only the final versions of our code.
+All of the code in this repository was created in MatLab.

 ```Classification_Stars``` contains the scripts and data to create a classification neural network which estimates the spectral type of a star from its B-V color index and absolute magnitude.